Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Introduction

-In contrast, in the fractionalized PDW scenario~\cite{Chakraborty19,Grandadam19,pepin20,Grandadam20}, the PDW order fails to form at $T^{*}$.
-However, the gauge field emerges, leading to the constraint of Eq.~(\ref{eq:2}).
-Note that fractionalized PDW does not exhaust the system's total spectral weight but might coexist with fermions and uniform PP pairs, and modulated PH pairs.
-At $T_{co}$ charge modulations emerge, and similar to the coexistence scenario, the phase of the modulations fluctuates from site to site.
-The difference between the two scenario sets up below $T_{c}$, where the SC order sets up.
-Now we have $\Delta\exp\left(i\left(\theta+\theta_{EM}\right)\right)$. $\partial_{\mu}\theta_{EM}$ is set to zero by the Meissner effect due to the presence of non fractionalized SC pairs.
-Consequently, the whole phase of superfluid density is set to be constant, with $\partial_{\mu}\theta=0$.
-This affects the phase of the CDW, which becomes insensitive to the impurities and the coupling to the lattice.
-This effect has been reported recently~\cite{edkins19,Choubey20,PDW20_Nature,shi20_PDW}, with an intriguing observation of uniform CDW phase inside vortices under the application of the magnetic field.
-Here we consider another consequence of fractionalized PDW: namely, its effects on the current in the Josephson junction setup.
+In contrast, in the fractionalization scenario~\cite{Chakraborty19,Grandadam19,pepin20,Grandadam20}, the PDW order fails to form at $T^{*}$.
+However, a gauge field (or local phase) emerges, leading to the constraint of Eq.~(\ref{eq:2}).
+The difference between the two scenarios sets in below $T_{c}$, where the two orders coexist.
+We have now two orders which are related by an emergent gauge field (or, equivalently, by a local phase $\theta$) : $\chi\exp\left(i\theta\right)$ and $\Delta\exp\left(i\left(\theta+\theta_{EM}\right)\right)$.
+The local phase $\theta$ is minimally coupled to a neutral vector potential through the term $n_{\chi}\left(\partial_{\mu}\theta- e^* \mathbf{a}\right)^{2}$ (where $n_{\chi}$ is the CDW density and $e^*$ is the fictitious charge).
+On the other hand, the SC part has a term $n_{s}\left(\partial_{\mu}\theta+\partial_{\mu}\theta_{EM}-e^*\mathbf{a}-2e\mathbf{A}\right)^{2}$.
+When both orders coexist below $T_{c}$ both vector potentials $\mathbf{a}$ and $\mathbf{a}+\mathbf{A}$ become massive and are expelled from the sample; in other words, both phases $\theta$ and $\theta_{EM}$ become uniform, and insensitive to impurities~\cite{Chakraborty19}.
+Effectively the CDW becomes active to the external EM field and behaves as a PDW.
+In the fractionalization scenario, a strong entanglement thus exists between the PP and PH pairs.
+Recently a study reported~\cite{edkins19} an intriguing observation of an uniform CDW phase inside vortices, and this can be explained by the fractionalized PDW scenario~\cite{Chakraborty19}.
+In this study, we consider another consequence of a fractionalized PDW: namely, its effects on the current in a Josephson junction setup.